 - Group Study

-In the group study method of preparation, it is best that like-minded friends come together and prepare for the test.
+In group, it is best that like-minded friends come together and prepare for the test.
 The group members can motivate each other within the group itself.

 - Professional Help

-If you are the kind of person who requires constant monitoring, then joining a professional preparatory class is the best solution to the question "How to study for COMPASS test?"
+If you are the kind of person who requires constant monitoring, then joining a professional preparatory class is the best solution for you.